burhanuddinhamzabhai/burhanuddinhamzabhai/README.md

-### Hi there, I'm Burhanuddin [Hamzabhai][website] 👋
+### Hi there, I'm [Burhanuddin Hamzabhai][website] 👋

 ## I'm a Designer, Developer, Instructor and Writer.
-Founder and CEO Dot53[dot53].
+Founder and CEO
-- Dot53[dot53]-Explore the World Inside the Dot, A Software Company.
+- [Dot53][dot53]-Explore the World Inside the Dot, A Software Company.
-- Programming Masters[programmingMasters]-Place where Learning gets Simplified, E-Learning Platform.
+- [Programming Masters][programmingMasters]-Place where Learning gets Simplified, E-Learning Platform.
-- Smooth Experience[smoothExperience]-We Turn Design into Experience, A Design Company.
+- [Smooth Experience][smoothExperience]-We Turn Design into Experience, A Design Company.
-- Dot53 Store[dot53store]-Your own Digital Store.
+- [Dot53 Store][dot53store]-Your own Digital Store.
-- The Dummy Switch[dummyswitch]-Modernize way of Learning, Podcast.
+- [The Dummy Switch][dummyswitch]-Modernize way of Learning, Podcast.

 ### Connect with me: